ntop/PF_RING/doc/modules/supported_nics.rst

-Supported NICs Comparison
+Adapters Comparison Table
 -------------------------

-Below you can find a comparison of NIC features supported by PF_RING.
+Below you can find a comparison table with all network adapters natively supported by PF_RING.

-This table below helps you understanding what you can expect when using a given NIC with PF_RING. ntop **does not** endorse any manufacturer (adapters are listed in alphabetical order), so this page is designed to help the reader to select the best NIC/PF_RING comparison for its needs.
+This table helps you understanding what features they provide and what performance you can expect when using a given NIC with PF_RING. ntop **does not** endorse any manufacturer, so this page is designed to help the reader to select the best NIC for its needs.

 +--------------------------------+------------+-----------+-----------+-----------+
 |                                | Fiberblaze |   Intel   |   NVIDIA  |  Napatech |